lincotaa/call/README.md

 If you don't have it yet, you can download the correct version for your OS from [Adoptium Website](https://adoptium.net/temurin/releases/).

+When running the "prod" profile, please ensure you have a PostgreSQL service up and running on your computer, on the default port 5432.

 ## How to run the app
 Download the last release onto your machine, then run: